csoren/c128cpm/README.md

 This repository contains scripts, tools and source needed to build a Commodore 128 CP/M system disk.

+You're viewing the *cpmfast* branch, which contains fixes and speedups for 80 column mode.

-Currently only CPM+.SYS is built from source, while the rest of the binaries are taken from the 28th May 1987 release.
+Currently only CPM+.SYS is built from source, while the rest of the binaries are taken from the updated cpmfast release.

 ## Building